UACalc/UACalc_CLI/README.md

 This is the main Git repository for UACalc_CLI, which provides a command line interface to the [Universal Algebra Calculator](http://uacalc.org).
-You are now reading the contents of the README.md file, which explains how to set up the command line interface to the universal Algebra Calculator, and then gives a few examples demonstrating how to import and use UACalc classes on the command line.
+You are now reading the contents of the README.md file, which explains how to set up the UACalc_CLI, and then gives a few examples demonstrating how to import and use UACalc classes on the command line.

 ------------------------------------------